google/skia-buildbot/golden/go/expstorage/fs_expstore/FIRESTORE.md

 To undo, we can query the original change by id (from the `triage_records` Collection) and simply apply the opposite of it, if the current state matches the labelBefore (otherwise, do nothing, because either it has been changed again or already undone).

-As an optimization in the ReadOnly case, we set up several firestore.QuerySnapshotIterators on shards of the expectations.
-That way, we can update the cached Expectations when the main database sees the changes, without having to poll it for the entire expectations every time.

 Growth Opportunities
 -------------------